IsaacACasanova/IsaacACasanova.github.io/_posts/2022-09-20-dealing-with-uncertainty.markdown

 ![Someone writing in a journal](/images/journaling.jpg)

  Weekly meal prep, timely laundry, and journaling are a few things that can help us maintain control during uncertain times.
-If you've been wanting to learn how to play an instrument, finish a certain book or podcast, or maybe a painting you've been working on -- take a small step toward accomplishing that.
+If you've been wanting to learn how to play an instrument, finish a certain book or podcast, or maybe finish a painting you've been working on -- take a small step toward accomplishing that.
 Create a learning opportunity and reward yourself accordingly.

 # Have confidence in yourself